 To ensure that classes are small and intimate, classes have between 14 and 16 students.
 Each classroom is designed to encourage active and interactive forms of learning.
 Harkness tables are used in the humanities classrooms and pod seating is used in math and science to encourage group work and the development of collaborative skills.

 The school day begins at 08:30 and ends at roughly 15:30.
 At the conclusion of each term, we also offer short minimesters that provide opportunities for experiential learning and project-based, interdisciplinary learning.

 The strong and comprehensive structure of student support at King's Academy is accessible to Middle School students.
 Each student has a designated advisor who serves as mentor and liaison between the school and parents.
 Middle School students also have a designated Learning Center teacher and a counselor.

 Yes, transportation options for Middle School students are available.

-A comprehensive admission process, similar to our current process for Upper School candidates, is in place for Middle School candidates.
+A comprehensive admission process is in place for Middle School candidates.
 The process includes testing, student interview, parent interview, recommendations and a thorough review of a candidate's academic track record.
 We seek to enroll not only promising young men and women but also seek to identify families who understand and support King’s distinct mission.

 Yes.
 Candidates – and their families – must be assessed as a good fit for the King's program to be admitted.